 Protecting our NHS

 I owe the NHS more than I can ever say.
 It saved my daughter’s life and gave me my voice.
 But despite the hard work of its amazing staff, years of under-funding has left the NHS struggling to cope.
+A&E waits have hit an all time high and doctors' leaders have said the system is at risk of 'imploding'.
 We see it locally.
 Our local hospitals have among the worst waits for cancer treatment in the country and Barnet has some of the worst waiting times for access to mental health treatment anywhere in England and Wales.
 And I’ve lost track of the number of local residents who tell me they struggle to get an appointment with their GP.
 People struggle to even get appointments for some listed specialisms at hospitals serving the community.

 I'll bring change.
 As your MP, I will fight for the NHS, for proper funding and stand up for its dedicated staff.
 Labour will undertake the largest programme of investment in the NHS' history to reverse the damage the government has caused.
+We'll put £40billion into the NHS, hiring 5,000 more GPs and 28,000 more nurses and health visitors.
+We'll give a cash boost to child and mental health services.
 We'll set up a national care service, to help families struggling to afford social care for their loved ones and will abolish prescription charges.
 And we'll end the threat of privatisation and higher drug bills.

 Getting more bobbies on the beat and investing in our police